sealink/radiant-page_factory-extension/EXAMPLES.md

 Luckily, I won't have to go back through each existing employee page to manually add a department part.
 I can run the following rake task:

-    $ rake radiant:extensions:page_factory:sync:soft
+    $ rake radiant:extensions:page_factory:refresh:soft

 This iterates over every page created with a factory and adds any parts that are listed in the page's factory but missing from the page.
 Now all of my existing Employee pages have been updated with an empty "department" part.

-It's called a "soft" sync because it adds parts, but it won't change or remove any content.
+It's called a "soft" refresh because it adds parts, but it won't change or remove any content.
 If I had more than one factory and I only wanted to act on Employee pages, I could specify a particular factory:

-    $ rake radiant:extensions:page_factory:sync:soft factory=employee
+    $ rake radiant:extensions:page_factory:refresh:soft[employee]

 ### Removing parts

 The boss just changed her mind about displaying everyone's department.
 This always happens!
 No problem though, I can just as easily remove the extra part.
 I just remove it from my factory definition and run this task:

-    $ rake radiant:extensions:page_factory:sync:hard factory=employee
+    $ rake radiant:extensions:page_factory:refresh:hard[employee]

-Unlike a soft sync, a hard sync _will_ alter or remove content.
+Unlike a soft refresh, a hard refresh _will_ alter or remove content.
 In this case, it goes through all of my Employee pages and removes any parts that aren't listed in the factory definition.

 ## Other factory options